Gayathrivdevan/JSP-H2O/README.md

 Here the engine is H2O prediction algorithm available as a POJO.
 And the frontend is a JSP based application - Yes, JSP.

 ##This is bare bones.
-There is not interesting graphics.
+There are not interesting graphics (Actually there are not graphics).
 It just tells you how you can connect a front end to a prediction back end.
 What you do from there is up to your imagination.

 ##What you need for this.